sdiehl/wiwinwlh/tutorial.md

 GHC's typechecker sometimes just casually tells us to enable language extensions when it can't solve certain problems.
 These include:

+* AllowAmbigiousTypes
 * DatatypeContexts
 * OverlappingInstances
 * IncoherentInstances
 * ImpredicativeTypes
-* AllowAmbigiousTypes

-These almost always indicate a design flaw and shouldn't be turned on to remedy the error at hand, as much as GHC might suggest otherwise!
+Unless you know what you're doing, these extensions almost always indicate a design flaw and shouldn't be turned on to remedy the error at hand, as much as GHC might suggest otherwise!

 NoMonomorphismRestriction
 -------------------------